About the WVU Libraries

-The WVU Libraries encompass eight libraries and the WVU Press, including the Downtown Campus Library, Evansdale Library, Health Sciences Library (Morgantown), Law Library, West Virginia and Regional History Center, Health Sciences Library (Charleston), the Mary F. Shipper Library at Potomac State College in Keyser, and the Vining Library at the WVU Institute of Technology in Montgomery.
+The WVU Libraries encompass seven libraries, including the Downtown Campus Library, Evansdale Library, Health Sciences Library (Morgantown), Law Library, Health Sciences Library (Charleston), the Mary F. Shipper Library at Potomac State College in Keyser, and the Vining Library at the WVU Institute of Technology in Montgomery.